Health Reimbursement Account Information

 You will not be eligible for the rollover if you elect an HSA for the next plan year.
 You must have an active account at the end of the year in order to be eligible for rollover.

-An HRA can reimburse expenses for your spouse and/or dependent child(ren) only if those family members are also enrolled in a group medical plan, such as an employer-sponsored medical plan (excludes Tricare, Medicare, State Exchange, and any individual plan).
+An HRA can reimburse expenses for your spouse and/or dependent child(ren) only if those family members are also enrolled in a group medical plan, such as an employer-sponsored medical plan (excludes Tricare, Medi-Cal, Medicare, State Exchange, and any individual plan).
 Covered dependents must be certified in the ASIFlex system annually.
-Instructions can be found in the Resources section below.
+Instructions can be found here.